 + After completing his studies, he served in the government of the Roman Empire.
 However, in 374, while living in Milan, he was elected bishop of the city by the popular acclaim of both Catholic and Arian Christians.
-Because he was only a catechumen, he received the Sacrament of Baptism, and was ordained on December 7.
+Because he was only a catechumen, he received the Sacrament of Baptism before being ordained on December 7.

 + Saint Ambrose baptized Saint Augustine of Hippo in 387.

-+ A stanch defender of the laws of the Church and of true Christian teachings, Saint Ambrose died on April 4, 397.
-His relics are enshrined with those of the martyrs Saints Gervase and Protase in the cathedral of Milan.
++ A staunch defender of the laws of the Church and of true Christian teachings, Saint Ambrose died before dawn on Holy Saturday, April 4, 397.

 + Proclaimed a Doctor of the Church in 1298, he is honored as the patron of beekeepers and candlemakers.

 + The remains of Saint Ambrose are enshrined with those of the martyrs Gervase and Protase, who died for their faith sometime in the second century.
 Honored as the patron saints of Milan, their relics were enshrined in that city—in a church that Saint Ambrose had built—in the year 386.
 The feast of these two holy martyrs is celebrated on June 19.